slint-ui/slint/README.md

 - **Embedded**: *Ready*.
 Slint is being used by customers in production on embedded devices running embedded Linux and Windows.
-The Slint run-time requires less than 300KiB of RAM and can run on different processor architectures such as ARM Cortex M, ESP32, STM32 from the MCU category to ARM Cortex A, Intel x86 from the MPU category.
+The Slint run-time requires less than 300KiB of RAM and can run on different processor architectures such as ARM Cortex M, ESP32, STM32 from the MCU category to ARM Cortex-A, Intel x86 from the MPU category.
 - **Desktop**: *In Progress*.
 While Slint is a good fit on Windows, Linux and Mac, we are working on improving the platform support in subsequent releases.
 - **Web**: *In Progress*.
-Slint apps can be compiled to WebAssembly and can run in a web browser.
+Slint apps can be compiled into WebAssembly and can run in a web browser.
 As there are many other web frameworks, the web platform is not one of our primary target platforms.
 The web support is currently limited to demo purposes.